redecentralize/alternative-internet/README.md

 [ZeroTier One](https://www.zerotier.com/) is an open source application that creates huge distributed Ethernet networks.
 It makes use of supernodes, but these run the same code as ordinary nodes and end-to-end encryption protects all unicast traffic.
 Semi-commercial with a freemium model.

+### qaul.net

+[qaul.net](https://github.com/WachterJud/qaul.net) implements a redundant, open communication principle, in which wireless-enabled computers and mobile devices can directly form a spontaneous network.
+Chat functions, file sharing and voice chat is possible independent of internet and cellular networks.

 ## Currencies

 ### Bitcoin